 Hearthstone’s popularity is well deserved.
-Blizzard made a right move with this game, even though it was primarily just an experiment.
+Blizzard made the right move with this game, even though it was primarily just an experiment.
 Nowadays, this collectible card game gathers more than 60 million players.
 And the numbers are growing on a daily basis.

 The game’s simplistic graphics and low requirements are the valid reasons for its popularity.
 Nevertheless, even the best-optimized games can have an issue or two.
 One of those rare but critical issues is API loading error.
 In this article, we’ll try to address this problem.